nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 This feature is facilitated by `PrintTimelineCommand`.
 It extends the `Command` class and overrides the `execute()` function.
 The following sequence diagram show how the `execute()` operation works when the user wants to print the personalised calendar.:<br/>

+### Prioritize a task feature
+This feature is facilitated by `PrioritizeCommand`.
+It extends the `Command` class and overrides the `execute()` function.
+The following sequence diagram shows how the `execute()` operation works when the user wants to prioritize a task:

 ## Documentation

 ### Documentation guide